-OA North would like to thank Martin Howden of Capita Symonds Ltd for commissioning the project.
+OA North would like to thank Gail Staton of Home North West for commissioning the project.
 Thanks are also due to Jo Mackintosh of Cumbria County Council Historic Environment Service, Kendal for her assistance with this project.
-OA North would also like to thank the staff of Dallam School.
-Colin Brennan, the site manager, was very helpful during the initial site inspection and the evaluation fieldwork.

-Vicki Bullock undertook the rapid desk-based assessment and visual inspection.
-Paul Clark and Harriet Lock undertook the evaluation, with the drawings produced by Alix Sperr.
-Vicki Bullock and Paul Clark compiled the report.
+Paul Clark undertook the evaluation, with assistance from Vickie Jamieson during trial trenching.
+The drawings were produced by Marie Rowland, the finds examined by Chris Howard-Davis, and Paul Clark compiled the report.
 Emily Mercer, who also edited the report, managed the project.